rblack42/pylit7/docs/_sources/introduction/03-documentation.rst.txt

 So, we will be using the command line for our work.

 But I am not going to force you to run every command manually.
 That would be silly and time consuming.
-Instead, we will use a classic tool from the Unix world called **make**.
+Instead, we will use a classic tool originally developed in Unix world called **make**.

 Make uses a simple (well, simple after you learn a few things) text file to describe the steps needed to perform some task.
 Some developers think a project